disconnectme/disconnect/README.markdown

 faster, more private, and more secure.

 ![Disconnect](collateral/disconnect/d2-faster-transparent.png)
-Disconnect has been named one of the
+The extension has been named one of the
 [100 best innovations of the year](http://www.popsci.com/bown/2013/category/software)
 by Popular Science and one of the
 [20 best Chrome extensions](http://lifehacker.com/lifehacker-pack-for-chrome-2013-our-list-of-the-best-e-880863393)